pglet/website/blog/2020-10-05-introducing-pglet.md

 * Imperatively program UI with commands.
 * **Standard controls**: layout, data, form.
 Skins supported.
 * **Fast and simple API** via named pipes - call from Bash, PowerShell and any other language.
 * **Secure by design**.
 Program makes calls to Pglet to update/query UI.
-Pglet doesn't have access and know nothing about internal resources located behind the firewall.
+Pglet doesn't have access and knows nothing about internal resources located behind the firewall.
 Pglet keeps no sensitive data such as connection strings, credentials or certificates.
 * Two types of pages can be hosted:
   * **Shared page**: multiple programs/scripts can connect to the same page and multiple users can view/interact with the same page.
   * **App**: a new session is created for every connected user; multiple programs/scripts can serve user sessions (load-balancing).